 This is the book I expected from a Cuban feminist revolutionary theologian.
 A liberating theology, ecumenical and located in a Cuban context, but without taking her eyes off the global community.
 Through Ofelia Ortega's essays, we learn about women's participation and leadership in churches, theology, and theological education in Cuba and the world.
 This is important because little is known about Cuba's theological richness.
 But the author, a theologian and activist pastor, does not write only for Cuba; in each chapter we find urgent feminist theological challenges to all women in Latin America and the Caribbean.
 Thank you, Ofelia, for your book!

 Since the triumph of the Cuban revolution in 1959, many groups have imagined the gradual extinction of religions on this extraordinary Island.
 However, on the contrary, the revolution provided a rethinking of different beliefs and especially a rethinking done by women from their own world.
 They opened the patriarchal heritage, especially in Christianity, to a feminist perspective showing the need for a theological revolution within the social revolution.
 This was particularly the concern of Ofélia Ortega's work and her merit, especially in this book.
 Through it, we can apprehend the different aspects of feminist theology in dialogue with the multiple religious expressions that proliferate in Cuba and with the hermeneutical advances developed in many other countries.
-I strongly recommend this book, which will help us to better understand the diversity and challenges in the present century.
+I strongly recommend this book, which will help us better understand the challenges in the present century.

 What Ofelia Ortega has written here is an historical and theological treasure from a woman who is totally immersed in her country and culture and has lived through the Cuban revolution throughout its various stages.
 In this work, Ofelia shares her lifelong experience—and she does so with a scholarly depth and a warmth that makes the reader feel as if she is with a good friend.